-Because of the emotionally charged context of your communication situation, you still need to maintain the same openminded persona that you established in the introductory paragraphs.
-Although your main focus in this section is to develop the validity of your claim, you can maintain your fair-minded persona by recalling significant counterarguments and by elaborating on a few limitations of your claim.
+emotionally charged context of the communication situation, you still need to maintain the same openminded persona that you established in the introductory paragraphs.
+Although your main focus in this section is to develop the validity of your claim, you can maintain your fair-minded persona by recalling significant counterarguments and elaborating on a few limitations of your claim.
 You can also remind your readers that you are not expecting them to accept your claim completely.
 Instead, you are merely attempting to show that under certain circumstances your position is valid.